 Nursing at Methodist North

-As the Chief Nursing Officer, I am delighted to welcome you in learning more about the caring, compassionate, and innovative contributions our professional nurses at Methodist Le Bonheur Healthcare - North Hospital (MLH – North) are achieving.
-From the moment you enter the doors of North Hospital you will feel the genuine, heartfelt concern and compassion each associate has for patients, families and one another.
+As the Chief Nursing Officer, I am delighted to welcome you in to learn more about the caring, compassionate, and innovative contributions our professional nurses at Methodist North Hospital are achieving.
+Even in the midst of a pandemic, from the moment you enter the doors of North Hospital you will feel the genuine, heartfelt concern and compassion each nurse has for patients, families and one another.

-In partnership with our interprofessional colleagues, we use evidenced-based and best practices to deliver care to achieve excellent outcomes for the patients and families we serve.
+In partnership with our interprofessional colleagues, we use evidenced-based and best practices to deliver care to achieve excellent outcomes for the patients and families served.
 The ability to attain nursing excellence stems from a healthy and robust practice environment that promotes professional development and achievement.

-I hope this inspires you to explore the web page and meet our extraordinary MLH – North family of nurses and multidisciplinary partners.
+I hope this inspires you to explore the web page and meet our extraordinary Methodist North family of nurses and multidisciplinary partners.

 Our professional nursing practice is anchored and driven by the five Methodist Le Bonheur Healthcare Values: Service, Quality, Integrity, Teamwork and Innovation.
 Patients and families are at the heart of all we do and caring is the work we do.